european-commission

 Brussels to overhaul VAT rules

 The European Commission proposed detailed technical amendments to VAT rules on 25 May to make the system more fraud-resilient.
 It would end the 25 year old 'transitional' regime by creating a single EU VAT area to help to shut down the estimated €50 billion in fraud a year.
-Under the current system, trade in goods between businesses is split between a VAT-exempt sale in the member state of origin and ... [+]
+Under the ... [+]

 Commission launches consortia probe